 Why Do Cats Knead

-If you’ve ever been around a happy, relaxed feline, you’ve probably seen the cute little kitty kneading, or pushing their paws in an alternating rhythmic motion pattern against something soft, such as a pillow, blanket or, often their human’s belly!
+Most of us cat companions have noticed our furry friends kneading, or pushing their paws in an alternating rhythmic motion pattern against something soft, such as a pillow, blanket or, sometimes you!

 Cats kneading reminds many people of kneading dough, which is why it’s affectionately known as “making biscuits.”
 But cats don’t bake.
 So, what exactly are they doing when they knead and why?

 Cats Start to Knead as Kittens

 Not all cats knead, but many, young and old, do.
 Live Science and others believe that kneading is a behavior that is leftover from when our cats were kittens.
 While nursing, the kitten will knead the area around the teat to help stimulate the mother’s milk production.
 They’re born with an instinct to knead, and they’ll do it even while they’re still blind.